JulietteTarielAdam/Life-beyond-a-jar/README.md

 + 📄 `Analysis_Hovering.qmd` contains attempts to analyse the time spent hovering.
 + 📄 `Figures for the paper.qmd` generates the figures for the paper.

-Some scripts are also available in HTML format, providing both the code and the corresponding plots and analysis outputs.
+Scripts in QMD format are also available in HTML format, providing both the code and the corresponding plots and analysis outputs.

 ## Sub-folder: Functions

-+ 📄 `Linear-model.R` contains functions for providing diagnostic and contrats of the linear models.
++ 📄 `Linear-model.R` contains functions providing diagnostic and contrasts of the linear models.
 + 📄 `Plots.R` contains functions for generating the plots.

 ## Sub-folder: Repeatability rptR output